Welsh language

 The Welsh Language (Wales) Measure 2011 gave the Welsh language official status in Wales.
-Both the Welsh and English languages are de jure official languages of the Welsh Parliament, the Senedd.
+Welsh and English are de jure official languages of the Senedd (the Welsh parliament).

+According to the 2021 census, 538,300 usual residents in Wales aged three or over (17.8% of the population) were able to speak Welsh, while just over a quarter (25.1%) reported having some Welsh language skills.

+Other surveys have produced higher figures: a survey in 2022–2023 found that 34% of people aged 16 or over could speak Welsh (of whom 18 per cent said they could speak Welsh, and 16 per cent said they had some Welsh speaking ability).
+In March 2025, other survey data estimated that 828,600 people (26.9%) aged three or over in Wales could speak Welsh.

-According to the 2021 census, the Welsh-speaking population of Wales aged three or older was 538,300 (17.8%) and nearly three quarters of the population in Wales said they had no Welsh language skills.
-Other estimates suggest that 899,500 people (29.7%) aged three or older in Wales could speak Welsh in June 2022.
-Almost half of all Welsh speakers consider themselves to be fluent, while 21 per cent are able to speak a reasonable amount of Welsh.
-The Welsh government plans to increase the number of Welsh language speakers to one million by 2050.
+Almost half of all Welsh speakers consider themselves fluent, while 20% are able to speak a fair amount.
+56% of Welsh speakers speak the language daily, and 19% speak the language weekly.

+Year upon year since 1951, the number of Welsh speakers in Wales has increased, though the percentage of those speakers within the population of Wales has decreased every decade apart from numbers reported via the 1991 and 2001 UK Census.

+The Welsh Government plans to increase the number of Welsh-language speakers to one million, and to double the daily use of the language, by 2050.
 Since 1980, the number of children attending Welsh-medium schools has increased, while the number going to Welsh bilingual and dual-medium schools has decreased.
-Welsh is a vibrant Celtic language in terms of active speakers, and is the only one not considered endangered by UNESCO.
+Welsh is considered the least endangered Celtic language by UNESCO.

 History

 The language of the Welsh developed from the language of Britons.
 The emergence of Welsh was not instantaneous and clearly identifiable.
-Instead, the shift occurred over a long period of time, with some historians claiming that it had happened by as late as the 9th century, with a watershed moment being that proposed by linguist Kenneth H. Jackson, the Battle of Dyrham, a military battle between the West Saxons and the Britons in 577 AD, which split the South Western British from direct overland contact with the Welsh.
+Instead, the shift occurred over a long period, with some historians claiming that it had happened by as late as the 9th century, with a watershed moment being that proposed by linguist Kenneth H. Jackson, the Battle of Dyrham, a military battle between the West Saxons and the Britons in 577 AD, which split the South Western British from direct overland contact with the Welsh.

 Four periods are identified in the history of Welsh, with rather indistinct boundaries: Primitive Welsh, Old Welsh, Middle Welsh, and Modern Welsh.
 The period immediately following the language's emergence is sometimes referred to as Primitive Welsh, followed by the Old Welsh period – which is generally considered to stretch from the beginning of the 9th century to sometime during the 12th century.
 The Middle Welsh period is considered to have lasted from then until the 14th century, when the Modern Welsh period began, which in turn is divided into Early and Late Modern Welsh.